Anton Webern: Contested canonization

-Historical–conceptual continuities
+Historical continuities

 Pascal Decroupet observed an unquestioned "canon of polarizations" in prior histories.
 (Note: In a case study, Martin Kaltenecker noted Taruskin's taking aim at avant-garde prestige in opposition to Célestin Deliège's Cinquante ans de modernité musicale: De Darmstadt à l'IRCAM.
 He contrasted their polarized nomothetic "plots" with more idiographic approaches' "juxtapositions" and thick description.
 He considered how to move beyond this nomothetic–idiographic historiographical dichotomy.)
-Johnson noted the "co-existence and interaction of diverse stylistic practices" with "remarkable similarities", challenging "conservative and progressive" campism and decentering musicology's technical periodizations via the longue durée of global modernity.
+Johnson noted the "co-existence and interaction of diverse stylistic practices" with "remarkable similarities", challenging "conservative and progressive" campism and setting musicology's technical periodizations within the longue durée of global modernity.
 (Note: Johnson described music in modernity as "broken off from the past", "broken in itself", and "of individual subjectivity".
-It no longer "elaborate[s] ... divine unity", by contrast to medieval music, but "rema[d]e it", he argued, "as Wagner's Siegfried ... from ... his father's sword, or as Webern piece[d] together ... atomized ... interval[s].")
-Thus he ventured continuity between the "broken homeland" of Webern's Opp.
-12–18 and the "broken pastoral" of Monteverdi's L'Orfeo and Vaughan Williams' Pastoral Symphony; (Note: For Johnson, modernism foregrounded the "brokenness that always lay at the heart of the pastoral".
-Thomas Peattie wrote about brokenness in Mahler's pastoral music.) between Webern's "evanescent images of musical fullness" and the brief, fragmentary nature of Chopin's Op.
-28, which Schumann likened to "ruins".
+It no longer "elaborate[s] ... divine unity", by contrast to medieval music, but "rema[d]e it", he argued, "as Wagner's Siegfried ... from ... his father's sword, or as Webern piece[d] together ... atomized ... interval[s]".)
+He ventured continuity between the "broken homeland" of Webern's Opp.
+12–18 and the "broken pastoral" of Monteverdi's L'Orfeo and Vaughan Williams' Pastoral Symphony, (Note: For Johnson, modernism foregrounded the "brokenness that always lay at the heart of the pastoral".
+Thomas Peattie wrote about brokenness in Mahler's pastoral music.) and between Webern's "evanescent images of musical fullness" and Chopin's brief, fragmentary Op.
+28, likened to ruins by Schumann.

 Building on Shreffler's and Felix Meyer's work, including sketch studies, as institutions like the Paul-Sacher-Stiftung acquired and made the Moldenhauers' estate accessible, (Note: Julie Brown described a "greening" of Webern literature in the 1990s.)
 Johnson noted Webern's concern for the relation between form and content, (Note: In 1912, Webern wrote that Schoenberg's music "creates entirely new expressive values; therefore it also needs new means of expression".
 "Content and form", he continued, "cannot be separated."
-The Moldenhauers wrote that "Webern's remarks ... could readily serve as commentaries on his own compositions".) and pursued a hermeneutics of Webern's (and Mahler's) music.
-(He argued that Webern, following Mahler, fundamentally treated nature not merely as something to express or to represent musically, but as a deeper formal principle or structural model, yielding inseparably richer musical expression.)
+The Moldenhauers wrote that "Webern's remarks ... could readily serve as commentaries on his own compositions".) and pursued a hermeneutics of Webern's and Mahler's music.
+He argued that Webern, following Mahler, fundamentally treated nature not only as something to be expressed or to represented, but also as a deeper formal principle or structural model, yielding inseparably richer musical expression.

 Wedler argued by antinomy and demythologization that the complex, seemingly contradictory reception of Webern and his music stemmed from this unity of opposites imaginatively mediated within Webern's underlying aesthetic of musical lyricism (or musical poetry, as Schoenberg called it).
 Adorno termed it "absolute lyricism", perhaps (Wedler suggested) after Hegel, who saw concentration as the lyric's essence, permitting "the greatest wealth of steps and nuances" to dialectically resolve the dilemma between "almost dumb conciseness" and "the eloquent clarity of a [fully developed] idea".